Skip to main content

 • HTTP Header: Enter the LinearB API Token from Step 1

-3. Click Save, and run Test Connector Configuration to validate.
+3. Click Save, then run Test Connector Configuration to validate the connection.

 2.3 Enable Provisioning Actions